University of Florida: Athletics

-The University of Florida's intercollegiate sports teams, known as the "Florida Gators," compete in National Collegiate Athletic Association (NCAA) Division I and the Southeastern Conference (SEC).
+The University of Florida's intercollegiate sports teams, known as the "Florida Gators," compete in National Collegiate Athletic Association (NCAA) Division I primarily in the Southeastern Conference (SEC).
 The Gators compete in nine men's sports and twelve women's sports.

 For the 2014–15 school year, the University Athletic Association budgeted more $100 million for its sports teams and facilities.
 Since 1987–88, the Gators have won twenty-three of the last twenty-six SEC All-Sports Trophies, recognizing Florida as the best overall athletics program in the SEC.
 Florida is the only program in the nation to finish among the nation's top ten in each of the last thirty national all-sports standings and is the only SEC school to place 100 or more student-athletes on the Academic Honor Roll each of the last fifteen years.

-The Florida Gators have won thirty-five national team championships, thirty of which are NCAA championships.
-Florida Gators athletes have also won 267 NCAA championships in individual sports events.
-Florida is one of only two Division I FBS universities to win multiple national championships in each of the two most popular NCAA sports: football (1996, 2006, 2008) and men's basketball (2006, 2007).
+The Florida Gators have won forty-nine national team championships, forty-four of which are NCAA championships.
+Florida Gators athletes have also won 367 NCAA championships in individual sports events.
+Florida is the only Division I program to have won three or more titles in both men's basketball (2006, 2007, 2025) and football (1996, 2006, 2008), as well as the only Division I program to hold both the men's basketball title and football title simultaneously in the modern era.